themichaelyang/themichaelyang.github.io-2022/index.md

 I studied CS and Math at NYU.
 Previously, I was a hackNY Fellow at BuzzFeed.
 I have also worked at Yelp, the Collaborative Social Systems Lab, and Mapkin.
 Check out some of my projects below, or read my blog.

 You can contact me at yangmichael@nyu.edu.
-I’m also on Github as @themichaelyang.
+I’m also on GitHub as @themichaelyang.

 <div class="Home__Featured">
   <ul class="Home__Projects">